 Instead, the 'gluten-free' movement is misguided in its thinking about gluten being the cause of digestive woes.
 Gluten, dairy, and other food allergies are all symptoms of leaky gut syndrome (LGS), or intestinal permeability.
 For a multitude of reasons, the lining of the gastrointestinal tract becomes porous, or leaky.
 This allows undigested food particles, including gluten proteins, other food contaminants and environmental toxins into the bloodstream.
 This triggers an inflammatory response by the immune system as it reacts to foreign materials that would not otherwise be in the bloodstream.
 Food elimination diets will not heal LGS it will only reduce symptoms of the allergy.
 Gluten can also accelerate damage to the G.I. lining.
 When gluten (with its glue-like properties) coats the villi in the small intestines, it traps pathogens in any infected areas of the bowel, making it more difficult to eliminate them from the body.

 Taking Colostrum LD on a daily basis helps the gut in two major ways.
-First, its growth factors heal and prevent LGS; Colostrum-LD is the only clinically proven substance to do so.
+First, studies show liposomal colostrum's growth factors help maintain a normal G.I. tract.
+It is the only clinically proven substance to do so.
 Second, the immunoglobulins and other immune factors help eliminate gut-based pathogens, such that they never build up, only to be trapped by gluten.
 For people who believe that they have a gluten-sensitivity, a gluten-free diet is advisable in the first 30 days of starting Colostrum-LD.
 Once the leaky gut has been healed, gluten proteins will no longer cross over from the G.I. tract into the bloodstream.

 These statements have not been evaluated by the Food and Drug Administration (FDA).
 These products are not intended to diagnose, treat, cure or prevent any disease.